dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 Every query will require an environment ID or job ID.
 You can get the ID from a dbt Cloud URL or using the Admin API.

-There are several illustrative example queries in this documentation.
-More examples are in the [use case guide](/docs/dbt-cloud-apis/discovery-use-cases-and-examples).
+There are several illustrative example queries on this page.
+For more examples, refer to [Use cases and examples for the Discovery API](/docs/dbt-cloud-apis/discovery-use-cases-and-examples).

 ## Reasonable use